rogerkibbe/dad-joke-gpt/README.md

 ## Repository Contents

-This repository contains three key files:
+This repository contains three critical files:

 - `prompt.txt`: This file contains the prompt used to define the behavior of the Dad Jokes GPT.
 It includes the instructions and goals for the GPT, guiding it to respond with just the joke's text followed by a visual.